 - 1. Ensure MR is plugged into a working power source. - a.
 The power adapter's LED should be illuminated. - 2.
 Ensure MR is connected to your network. - a.
 The Ethernet port lights on MR should be illuminated. - b.
-MR should display an IP address every couple of minutes unless the display was disabled or the model does not have a display. - c.
+MR should display an IP address every couple of minutes unless the display was disabled. - c.
 Can you see a device named "monitoreal" in your router's list of connected devices? - d.
 Can you ping MR's IP address? - 3.
 Ensure that your PC and MR are on the same subnet. - a.
 Compare the first three octets of the IP addresses of your PC and MR. For example, if their addresses start with 192.168.1 and 192.168.0 then they are on different subnets, and you need to correct your network configuration.
 See Networking Tips. - 4.
 Has the IP address changed?
 You can prevent it from changing using one of these options.